Healthy people with average cancer risk

 Women who take aspirin regularly may have a reduced risk of breast cancer.
-However, previous studies have reported mixed results—some suggest risk is lowered with aspirin while others do not see a protective effect.
+However, previous studies have reported mixed results.
 Few of these studies have looked at whether this potential benefit of aspirin is linked to specific types of breast cancer.
-This study found a modest reduction in breast cancer risk for women who took a low-dose aspirin at least three times per week, but only for one subtype of breast cancer.
-Women who took aspirin were less likely to develop ER/PR-positive/Her2- negative breast cancer, the most common type of breast cancer.
+This study found a small reduction in breast cancer risk for women who took a low-dose aspirin at least three times per week, but only for one subtype of breast cancer.
+Women who took aspirin were less likely to develop ER/PR-positive, Her2- negative breast cancer, the most common type of breast cancer.
 This study found no breast cancer risk reduction for women who used regular-dose aspirin or other nonsteroidal anti-inflammatory drugs (NSAIDS).
 (8/29/17)

 Whether use of aspirin and other non-steroidal anti-inflammatory medications (NSAIDS) can lower breast cancer risk.

 The United States Preventive Services Task Force recommends daily use of low-dose (81 mg) aspirin for cardiovascular disease and colorectal cancer risk reduction.
 There have been many previous studies examining whether taking aspirin can reduce breast cancer risk.
 The results of these prior studies have been mixed—some studies claim regular use of aspirin can lower breast cancer risk while others do not report risk reduction.
 Experts have also speculated about the dose of aspirin needed to decrease breast cancer risk.
 This study is the first to report that regular use of low-dose aspirin is associated with a reduction in risk of ER/PR-positive and HER2-negative breast cancer.
 This study supports the need for an additional, larger randomized clinical trial to prove that low-dose aspirin indeed lowers the risk for certain types of breast cancer.